An Indo-European word tree.

 as differentiations in syntax and among verbs.

-located as along the circumference around the speaker.
-"3rd
+as along the circumference around the speaker.
+"3rd person"

-a dimensional process.
-And first conditions have been created
+process.
+And first conditions have been created for secondary

 (Are there perhaps in the prehistory of languages

 different word stems for speech in these two senses?)

 8. The centre displacement to speech in "3rd person"